+Vagus nerve exercises are the new gateway to a happier you.
 You may not be aware, but you carry a relaxation button in your back pocket.
 It is known as the vagus nerve.
 The vagus nerve, which connects the brain to the body, has the primary function of activating the parasympathetic nervous system (PNS).
 The sympathetic nervous system, associated with the "fight and flight" response, and the parasympathetic nervous system, associated with "rest and digest," are the two branches of the nervous system.

 The vagus nerve, which originates in the brainstem and travels through the neck and down to the abdomen, is not, of course, physically positioned in your back pocket.
 Its primary job is to control your heart and breathing rates as well as digestion.
 When it's active, it will reduce your body's physiological reaction to stress, helping you to feel calmer.
 The good news, then?
-You can perform particular exercises to stimulate your vagus nerve.
+You can perform vagus nerve exercises to stimulate your vagus nerve.

 Om chanting and 4 Other Vagus Nerve Exercises That Will Rewire Your Brain

 There are many ways to stimulate this nerve, and they can be fun, relaxing, or integrated into your daily routines.
 You can select the activities that you enjoy and make yourself feel good rather than having to engage in them all.
-You can choose the ones that you now require or that resonate with you.
+You can choose the vagus nerve exercises that you now require or that resonate with you.
 The vagus nerve exercises shown below should be done for a total of five minutes per day:

 1) Cold Exposure